 This option checks for records that are treated as different by DNSSEC but are semantically equal in plain DNS.
-Possible modes are fail, warn (the default), and ignore.
+Possible modes are fail, warn, and ignore (the default).

 -s style

 This option specifies the style of the dumped zone file.
 Possible styles are full (the default) and relative.
 The full format is most suitable for processing automatically by a separate script.
 The relative format is more human-readable and is thus suitable for editing by hand.